dexie/dexie-website/docs/Table/Table.hook('creating').md

 ### Return Value

 If return value of given subscriber is other than `undefined`, the return value will be used as the primary key.
-Implementors may use this to provide extended methods of auto-generation primary keys other than the built-in autoIncrement (++) method.
+Implementers may use this to provide extended methods of auto-generation primary keys other than the built-in autoIncrement (++) method.
 Return value is only handled in case given primKey was undefined.
 If primKey was set, any return value will be ignored since it is not allowed.

 ### To Unsubscribe